Rameshkumarpolavarapu/Graph/README.md

 # Graph

-This is Basic Half Dial or Half Guague view, handle as per your requirements.
+This is GaugeChart or Half Guague view, handle as per your requirements.

 class usage: